-If the injured employee misses a shift or more of work, you must fill out an Employer’s Report of Occupational Injury or Disease form (if you’re a Huckleberry customer, you’ll find this form in your online portal) and send it to the Bureau of Worker’s Compensation.
+If the injured employee misses a shift or more of work, you must fill out an Employer’s Report of Occupational Injury or Disease form (if you’re a Huckleberry customer, you’ll find this form in your online business insurance portal) and send it to the Bureau of Worker’s Compensation.
 You’ll need to send this form within seven days of the incident, and even sooner (within two days) if the injury is fatal.

 Fill out the Statement of Wages Form

 If the employee ends up missing a week of work during their recovery, you’ll need to fill out a Statement of Wages Form so they can receive their missed pay.
 This must be filled out within five days after the first week of missed work (so, roughly 12 days after the injury), and sent to the Bureau of Worker’s Compensation.
 A copy should be given to the employee, too.